berlinrs/berline.rs/_posts/2023-06-06-rust-hack-and-learn.md

 See [Chat instructions](/chat/).

----

-Notes for this event: In addition to our usual coincidental choice of topics we will dedicate the first 30 minutes or so to Rust beginners by casually introducing selected concepts of the Rust language.
-In this event, JanPaul will introduce us to actix-web as part 2 of our small series about Rust web frameworks!

----

 Rust is a language empowering everyone to build reliable and efficient software.

 Let's meet for open hacking and (co)-learning in our bi-weekly learning group!